In this task, you’ll need to complete the following tasks:

 • Headers: Content-Type: application/json

-• Headers:: Authorization: Bearer SENDGRID_ENCODED_API_KEY
+• Headers: Authorization: Bearer SENDGRID_ENCODED_API_KEY

 • Body might look like the following: